4n54n/PenguinlipsSafe/README.md

 # 🔰IMPORTANT !🔰

 I made this simple application just for time pass, if you felt the functions I implemented here is junky then you are a Professional developer 😍.
 Seriously I know im breaking the rules of a developer.
 But what to do..
-Im not a programmer or developer instead im a Pentester (or want to be). again <b>Im not a developer<b>.
+Im not a programmer or developer instead im a Pentester (or want to be). again <b>Im not a developer</b>.

-<b>and Thank you for your supports !.<b>
+<b>and Thank you for your supports !.</b>

 # Security: